-To facilitate uniformity of disciplinary orders and to ensure that its disciplinary policies are known, the Board adopted these Disciplinary Guidelines and Uniform Standards Related to Regarding Substance-Abuseing Licensees.
+To facilitate uniformity of disciplinary orders and to ensure that its disciplinary policies are known, the Board adopted these Disciplinary Guidelines and Uniform Standards Regarding Substance-Abusing Licensees.

 Disciplinary Guidelines

 The Disciplinary Guidelines are intended for use by individuals involved in disciplinary proceedings against vocational nurse and psychiatric technician licensees or applicants, including administrative law judges and attorneys, as well as the Board members who review proposed decisions and stipulations and have ultimate authority to make final decisions.